This is the continuation of last week’s common myths about hearing loss and hearing aids.

 10. Hearing loss is unavoidable, it’s partly genetics and everyone eventually gets it.
 Why would I need hearing aids if my mom didn’t?

 Do you have your own “mythbusters” that you would like to share?
-Feel free to send them to email@example.com and claim you place in Audicus’ blog.
+Feel free to send them to [email protected] and claim your place in Audicus’ blog.

 Sources: Audicus, Hansaton, Betterhearing, Drugs.com